timdgn/Youtube_downloader_AWS_Lambda/README.md

 The bot is built with:
 - AWS Lambda for code execution
 - AWS Lambda layers for yt-dlp and FFmpeg
-- AWS S3 for vides and cookies storage
+- AWS S3 for video/audio files and cookies storage
 - AWS Secrets Manager for securely managing the Telegram bot token
 - AWS API Gateway for the Telegram webhook
 - AWS IAM for managing permissions